CEMPD/SMOKE-MOVES/README.md

 ## SMOKE-MOVES2014a Processing Scripts

+The latest version of SMOKE-MOVES can be downloaded as a [zip archive](https://github.com/CEMPD/SMOKE-MOVES/archive/master.zip).
 This package assumes a base directory of `/opt/SMOKE-MOVES/`.
 Update the following input files with your installation location:

 ```
 inputs/countyrep.in